Sam Cooke's Granddaughter and Several Attorneys are Fighting Over a Portion of His Estate in Cuyahoga County Courts

 click to enlarge

-Andrea Cooke, the grand daughter of soul singer Sam Cooke and a resident of Euclid, is currently duking it out in Cuyahoga County courts for the portions of her grandfather's royalties that were duly bequeathed to her.
+Andrea Cooke, the granddaughter of soul singer Sam Cooke and a resident of Euclid, is currently duking it out in Cuyahoga County courts for the portions of her grandfather's royalties that were duly bequeathed to her.
 Currently, attorney Carl McMahon is in control of the money.

 At issue: In 2008, McMahon and estate accountant John Silvaggio urged Andrea Cooke to set up a trust that would protect the income — a "trust that would provide income for life to [Cooke] and the residual to her daughter," according to one of the lawsuits.
 Cooke, now 32, came into the money when her mother died in 2009.
 At the time, she was unemployed, subsisting on SNAP benefits and the extent of an 11th-grade education.
 The administrators of Sam Cooke's estate encouraged the creation of a trust fund that could be managed professionally and neutrally.
 Seven years later, that hasn't worked out for her, she argues.